 Autumn Glory Festival — Oakland, MD

-Few places are more stunning in the fall than Deep Creek Lake, and so the Autumn Glory Festival is perfect for every autumnal lover.
+Few places are more stunning in the fall than Deep Creek Lake, so the Autumn Glory Festival is perfect for every autumnal lover.
 Oakland is well-known for its gorgeous fall foliage — its natural beauty has been recognized by Good Housekeeping, Travel & Leisure, Readers Digest, and more!

 Downtown Oakland is taken over by craft vendors from Wednesday through Sunday, as well as Maryland-made gifts and country-style wares.
 There are daily foliage tours and corn mazes, and even a float contest on Saturday.